Bijman/srb2bld/README.md

      9. If you have error "invalid file system type on '/sys/fs/cgroup'", while running script, issue could be with not running cgroups service "sudo systemctl enable cgconfig && sudo systemctl start cgconfig" or "sudo systemctl enable cgmanager && sudo systemctl start cgmanager" or "sudo rc-update add cgroups && sudo rc-service cgroups start" and reboot system.

+     10. Other cgroup errors like: "Failed to add conmon to cgroupfs sandbox cgroup: creating cgroup for pids: mkdir /sys/fs/cgroup/pids: no such file or directory.
+Error: OCI runtime error: runc: runc create failed: no cgroup mount found in mountinfo"" can be solved with "sudo mount -t cgroup cgroup /sys/fs/cgroup" for temporarily mounting or put "cgroup /sys/fs/cgroup cgroup defaults 0 0" at /etc/fstab for mounting at OS boot.

-     10. If you receive permission issues or errors related to /etc/subuid, /etc/subgid, UID and GID, please check if you have set UIDs/GIDs for user in path /etc/subuid and /etc/subgid.
+     11. If you receive permission issues or errors related to /etc/subuid, /etc/subgid, UID and GID, please check if you have set UIDs/GIDs for user in path /etc/subuid and /etc/subgid.
 For example "testuser:231072:65536" will assign 65,536 subordinate UIDs/GIDs (231072-296607) to user called "testuser", so configure to user you are logged to.
 If you still have permission errors, increase range for user you are logged to in files /etc/subuid and /etc/subgid, for example "testuser:231072:200000".
 Additionally, if you have podman installed, enter "podman system migrate".

-     11. If you encounter issue for example "cp: missing destination file operand after '/home/[username]/.local/share/srb2bld/builds/srb2-2.0/build/AppDir/usr/lib'", while installing 32-bit old SRB2 build or building AppImage/Flatpak, please set "sudo setsebool -P allow_execstack 1" to adjust activated SELinux for allowing executable stacks globally on host OS or create SELinux rules for specific executable stack with recent AVC denial "sudo ausearch -m avc -ts recent | audit2allow -M my_execstack_policy", "sudo semodule -i my_execstack_policy.pp".
+     12. If you encounter issue for example "cp: missing destination file operand after '/home/[username]/.local/share/srb2bld/builds/srb2-2.0/build/AppDir/usr/lib'", while installing 32-bit old SRB2 build or building AppImage/Flatpak, please set "sudo setsebool -P allow_execstack 1" to adjust activated SELinux for allowing executable stacks globally on host OS or create SELinux rules for specific executable stack with recent AVC denial "sudo ausearch -m avc -ts recent | audit2allow -M my_execstack_policy", "sudo semodule -i my_execstack_policy.pp".

-     12. If docker fails to run despite following installation/configuration instructions and notes from srb2bld's README, consider switching to "podman".
+     13. If docker fails to run despite following installation/configuration instructions and notes from srb2bld's README, consider switching to "podman".

-     13. If you get "unhandled exception" when running Ultimate Zone Builder or High Voltage Ring, uninstall mono in your system.
+     14. If you get "unhandled exception" when running Ultimate Zone Builder or High Voltage Ring, uninstall mono in your system.

-     14. To deal with out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus", decrease number of CPU threads using variable "SRB2BLDNCPU=[number of CPU threads]".
+     15. To deal with out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus", decrease number of CPU threads using variable "SRB2BLDNCPU=[number of CPU threads]".

-     15. Building Android APKs requires gradlew script and Gradle files in the directory "android" for SRB2 Custom.
+     16. Building Android APKs requires gradlew script and Gradle files in the directory "android" for SRB2 Custom.

-     16. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".
+     17. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".

-     17. Sometimes fixup_bundle function, when building and installing bundle for macOS, fails due to missing library, but the path for it exists.
+     18. Sometimes fixup_bundle function, when building and installing bundle for macOS, fails due to missing library, but the path for it exists.
 Recommendation is to completely close terminal, reopen it again and run again srb2bld.
 Other way is to free RAM with "sudo purge".

+     19. For full OpenGL support in SRB2 builds (especially SRB2CB) from Linux distribution with hybrid graphics it is recommended to apply to shell these environment variables:

+          - Proprietary NVIDIA GPU drivers: "export __NV_PRIME_RENDER_OFFLOAD=1" and "export __GLX_VENDOR_LIBRARY_NAME=nvidia",

+          - AMD, NVIDIA and Intel open source drivers: "export DRI_PRIME=1".

-     18. In order to compile and install custom SRB2/SRB2Kart/Ring Racers build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:
+     20. In order to compile and install custom SRB2/SRB2Kart/Ring Racers build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:

           - SRB2BLDGITPATH - path to local or remote repository,